rust-lang/rfcs/text/0000-io-error-handling.md

 Does this work on what's returned from stdout() as well?
 I think so, its just a BufferedWriter.
 However, .close() on that won't actually close the fd.

+# Tried but Rejected

+I thought that files could warn or panic if they went out of scope and `.close()` wasn't called.
+However, that could have many false positives.
+You could start writing a file out and then discover your inputs were faulty, so you'd just `return` early from a scope and the output file would be implicitly dropped, and that should not indicate programmer error.

+A Closeable trait - where things are auto closed with panic semantics on "normal" exit from scope is also quite difficult.
+Just consider:

+    try!(my_file1.close());
+    try!(my_file2.close());

+If `my_file1.close()` errors, my_file2 will and should go out of scope implicitly and not cause a panic.
+The programmer clearly intends that this code should not panic.